Skip to content Skip to footer

 “We need the HSE to work collaboratively with farmers to improve standards and prevent accidents occurring.”

-Further data from insurer NFU Mutual shows there were 937 farm accident claims in 2023/24 totalling more than £68m.
+Further data from insurer NFU Mutual shows there were 937 farming accident claims in 2023/24 totalling more than £68m.
 Claims included those related to falls from height, trapped body parts and falling objects.

 Lee continued: “Major agricultural insurers, such as NFU Mutual, will increasingly be relied upon to fill the gap left by the HSE halting investigations.”

-Our personal injury team acts for severely injured agricultural workers and their families to help secure the best treatment, care, rehabilitation and compensation.
-For more information about Clarke Willmott’s serious injury contact a member of the team today on 0800 652 8025 or send an enquiry.
+Clarke Willmott’s specialist solicitors act for severely injured agricultural workers and their families to help secure the best treatment, care, rehabilitation and compensation.

 Your key contact